mhamza1906/B07-SMART-AIR/README.md

         3. A high frequency of use (3 or more triage incidents within 3 hours).
 *   **Account Management:** Parents can create and manage accounts for their children.
 *   **Inventory Log:** Allows the parent to see information regarding the amount left and the purchase and expiry date for the controller and rescue medicine in the form of a simple table
 *   **Manage Child Activities:** A menu consisting of features like setting PEF settings, creating a controller schedule, configure rewards and perform daily check in
+*   **Planned Schedule** Allows the parent to set planned controller sessions for chosen days, determining the number of controller sessions on those days for linked children to follow
+*   **Provider Report** Allows the parent to export a PDF of important details for a child user, including rescue frequency, controller adherence, zone distribution, symptom burden, and notable triage incidents within a 3-6 month range as decided by the parent

 ---